Distant Reiki Sessions for you or your animal friend are available and are a powerful way to stay balanced and peaceful during this stressful time.

 Reasons for booking a session for your animal–stress, moving, boarding, illness/injury, surgery, behavioral issues, general wellness, and end of life care.

-Q: What Happens in an Animal Reiki Session?
+Q: What Happens in a Let Animals Lead® Animal Reiki Session?

-A: The practitioner sits quietly with the animal creating the healing space through meditation and breathing techniques.
-The session may be entirely hands-off.
-The animal is free to receive in whichever way is most comfortable, sometimes coming in and out of the healing space several times.
+A: In following Kathleen Prasad’s Let Animals Lead® method, the practitioner sits quietly with the animal creating the healing space through meditation and breathing techniques.
+The session may be entirely hands-off–the practitioner never initiates touch.
+The animal is completely in charge and is free to receive in whichever way is most comfortable.
+They may come in and out of the healing space several times.
+The practitioner does not diagnose or interfere with veterinary care in any way.
 A session lasts anywhere from 15 minutes to an hour.

 Q: Where Is Reiki Being Used?